gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-With this change, dependency resolve rules can now be used to solve some interesting dependency resolution problems:
+Dependency resolve rules can now be used to solve some interesting dependency resolution problems:

 - Substituting an alternative implementation for some module.
 For example, replace all usages of `log4j` with a compatible version of `log4j-over-slf4j`.
 - Dealing with conflicting implementations of some module.
 For example, replace all usages of the various `slf4j` bindings with `slf4j-simple`.